Bailey , Mrs Gill (Gill Gibson)

 I have a seperate playroom with many resources, with free play into the enclosed garden.

-I work regularly with my assistant ( daughter)who is qualified to level 3.
+I work regularly with my daughter (Registered Childminder)who is qualified to level 3.

 We go out and about to soft play, Aquarium, beach, cotehele, play groups , library etc as much as possible.